Jomo Kwame Sundaram

-Jomo Kwame Sundaram (ஜோமோ குவாமே சுந்தரம்) (born 1 December 1952), fondly known just as Jomo, is a prominent Malaysian economist.
-He is a senior adviser at the Khazanah Research Institute, visiting fellow at the Initiative for Policy Dialogue, Columbia University, and an adjunct professor at the International Islamic University (IIUM).
+Jomo Kwame Sundaram (ஜோமோ குவாமே சுந்தரம்) (born 11 December 1952) is a Malaysian economist who currently serves as research advisor at the Khazanah Research Institute, a visiting fellow at the Initiative for Policy Dialogue at Columbia University, and an adjunct professor at the International Islamic University Malaysia (IIUM).

-Education
+Jomo's early education began at Westlands Primary School (1959–1963), Penang Free School (1964–1966), and the Royal Military College (1967–1970).
+In 1970, he was listed as a delegate for Malaysia at the World Youth Forum.

-Jomo spent his early years studying at Westlands Primary School (1959–63), the Penang Free School (1964–66) and the Royal Military College (1967–70), when he was selected as Malaysia's delegate to the World Youth Forum in 1970.
+Jomo graduated cum laude in economics from Yale University and obtained a Master of Public Administration (MPA) degree from Harvard University in 1974.
+He completed his PhD at Harvard in 1977, after which he returned to Malaysia to teach at the Science University of Malaysia (USM).

-After graduating cum laude from Yale with a major in economics, Jomo went to the Harvard Kennedy School at Harvard University and received his MPA in 1974 and then his PhD, before returning to teach in Malaysia at the Science University of Malaysia (USM).
-Jomo then returned to Harvard to complete his doctorate in late 1977 while teaching at Yale, after earlier teaching stints at Harvard during 1974 and 1975 in the economics department, the social studies program and the Kennedy Institute of Politics.
-In mid-1982, Jomo moved to the University of Malaya, where he remained until 2004.
-He was a British Academy Visiting Professor and later visiting fellow at Cambridge (1987–88, 1991–92), Fulbright Visiting Professor at Cornell University (1993) and visiting senior research fellow at the Asia Research Institute, National University of Singapore (2004).
+In mid-1982, Jomo joined the University of Malaya, where he served as a faculty member until 2004.
+His academic career also included appointments as a visiting professor and fellow at Cambridge University (1987–88, 1991–92) under the British Academy program, a Fulbright Visiting Professor position at Cornell University (1993), and a senior research fellow role at the Asia Research Institute at the National University of Singapore (2004).